Pain and Sciatica treatments Melbourne

 - Metal allergies

-Acupuncture is not a miracle treatment and it is important to understand that like any form of therapeutic intervention results are never guaranteed.
+It is important to understand that like any form of therapeutic intervention, results are never guaranteed.
 Please take the time to discuss your treatment options with your healthcare provider before undergoing treatment.
 It is common to need to undergo a series of sessions to achieve therapeutic benefit with acupuncture, so please be mindful of this when considering treatment.